StreetHalo/LuckyTicket/README.md

 * [Cropper](https://github.com/edmodo/cropper) - for select an area with a ticket's number;
 * [Tesseract](https://github.com/rmtheis/tess-two) - OCR library for read number from cropped image.

-For work with views, async tasks and dependency injections:<br />
+For work with async tasks and dependency injections:<br />
-* Butterknife, RxJava and Dagger 2.
+* RxJava and Dagger 2.

 ### Remark
 If your ticket number not clear , maybe you can get problem with speed and reading numbers.